cprattos/MRI-Alzheimers/Resources.md

 # Practice Squad Training
-Very humbled to have you here to check out what we hope will be the start of a great group and froum for innovating, demoing, and creating.
+Very humbled to have you here to check out what we hope will be the start of a great group and forum for innovating, demoing, and creating.

 This is the first iteration, so there may be areas with room for improvement.